msembinelli/redux-crypto-ticker/README.md

 # redux-crypto-ticker
 A react+redux cryptocurrency ticker that provides price and market data.
+Uses the cryptocompare API.

 # Install And Run
-npm install

-npm start
+npm install && npm start

+# Access
+localhost:8080